michal-masarik/RestApiTestingWithJavaAndCucumber/README.md

 This is a simple trading application.

 Being a first draft, it uses an in-memory H2 database.
-Neither the schema, nor the data are created.
+Neither the schema, nor the data are explicitly created.

 ## Required tools and libraries

 1. At least [JDK 11](https://www.oracle.com/java/technologies/javase-downloads.html#JDK11)
 2. [Maven 3.6.3](https://maven.apache.org/download.cgi)

-Install both the JDK (define the environment variable `JAVA_HOME` appropriately and set it in your `PATH` one), then Maven (define the environment variable `M2_HOME` appropriately).
+Install both the JDK (define the environment variable `JAVA_HOME` appropriately), then Maven (define the environment variable `M2_HOME` appropriately).

 ## Build the code